Private Longtail Trip to Ko Rok

 Koh Rok is the white sand beach and blue seas island that people dream about.

 The beaches here are pristine with talcum-powder like soft coral sand and crystal clear waters, perfect for snorkeling.
-Ko Rok is probably the best place around Ko Lanta to view pristine marine life without actually going scuba diving – however if you want to go scuba diving, or learn to dive, then we recommend Scubafish in Kantiang.
+Ko Rok is probably the best snorkeling around Ko Lanta to view pristine marine life without actually going scuba diving – however if you want to go scuba diving, or learn to dive, then we recommend Scubafish in Kantiang.

 As well as lots of hard and soft corals, you’ll see a huge variety of marine life such as anemones, giant clams, angelfish, pufferfish, clownfish (Nemo!), moray eels, parrot fish, lionfish and many, many more.
 If you’re lucky you may even spot a sea turtle or black tip reef shark.